videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 export class AppModule {}
 ```

-### Step 2 : Create UI
+### Step 2 : Design the user interface (UI)

-In this step, we are going to create HTML file which will render `join-screen` and `top-bar`.
+Create an HTML file that will render the `join-screen` and `top-bar` components.

-- First we will create `joinScreen` UI.
+- First, Create the UI for the `joinScreen` functionality..

 ```html title="joinScreen.html"
 <div id="joinPage" class="main-bg" style="display: flex">